u1qqlv/SURVIV.IO-PRO-HACK/README.md

 * Make frags and mirvs bigger and recolor in red
 * More detailed minimap
 * Keep kill feed forever
+* Recolor barrels in red
+* Make bushes and trees transparent

 ### :ice_cream: Clean Code file
 You can get the clean code - check "app.50d15b72_clean_code.js" file and you can use this file to: